 Your car battery stands between you and the places you want to go.
 When it is running right, there’s nothing holding you back.
 When it dies, it becomes very difficult to get the car started.
 That’s why it’s important to know how to efficiently charge a car battery.

-We review the steps you need to charge a car battery and discuss what to do if it won’t hold a charge.
+I review the steps you need to take to charge a car battery and discuss what to do if it won’t hold a charge.

 Charging a car battery may sound like a straightforward job.
 However, to do it properly, you need some knowledge.
 Here is how to charge your car battery safely.
 Remember always to use eye and skin protection when you are working with car batteries.